A surgery approach to abelian quotients of the level 2 congruence group and the Torelli group: The Birman--Craggs maps

 which simplifies to

-From this we see that $L_a$ and $L_b$ are always either both in, or both out of any characteristic sublink of $L$.
-Now reverse the orientation on the component $L_b$, this does not change the framing of $L_b$ but changes the sign of the linking number of $L_b$ with every other component, the characteristic sublink is also the same as before.
-This means that up to the ordering of the indices for the components of the link, we have the following linking matrix for the surgery diagram for $M_L \cong M_{t_at_b^{-1}}$ obtained from our ribbon graph for $\#_g S^1 \times S^2$
+We see that $L_i$ and $L_{i+1}$ are always either both in, or both out of any characteristic sublink of $L_f$.
+Now orient $L_i$ and $L_{i+1}$ oppositely in the fiber surface, this does not change the framings of $L_i, L_{i+1}$, but changes the sign of the linking number of $L_{i+1}$ with every other component.
+Then, up to the ordering of the components, the linking matrix for $L_f$ is